-For the purpose of calculating maximum building height in storeys, each of the following items do not constitute a storey:
+For the purpose of calculating maximum building height in storeys, the following does not constitute a storey:

-- i. a space containing only a lift shaft, stairway or meter room, - ii. a space containing only a bathroom, shower room, laundry, toilet or other sanitary compartment, - iii. a space situated between one floor level and another floor level above, where the space contains only communal open space. - iv. a space on top of a building that contains only communal open space, regardless of whether the communal open space is covered by roofed areas or shade structures, - v. a space on top of a building that contains only renewable energy generation installation for solar or wind energy generation - vi. a space containing only a combination of the things stated in subparagraph i. to v., - vii. a mezzanine containing only one or a combination of the things stated in subparagraph i. to iii., - a basement with a ceiling that is not more than 1m above ground level.
+- . a space containing only a lift shaft, stairway or meter room, or - ii. a space containing only a bathroom, shower room, laundry, toilet or other sanitary compartment, or - iii. a space situated between one floor level and another floor level above, where the space contains only communal open space; or - iv. a space on top of a building that contains only communal open space, regardless of whether the communal open space is covered by roofed areas or shade structures, or - v. a space on top of a building that contains only renewable energy generation installation for solar or wind energy generation, or - vi a space containing only a combination of the things stated in subparagraph i. to v., or - vii. a mezzanine containing only one or a combination of the things stated in subparagraph i. to iii; or - a basement with a ceiling that is not more than 1m above ground level.